 Cortisol, the primary stress hormone, increases glucose in the bloodstream and enhances the brain's use of it – glucose is the brain’s main fuel source.
 Adrenalin increases the heart rate, elevates blood pressure and boosts energy supplies.
 You’d think that’s all that’s needed for a short-term threat, but cortisol doesn’t stop there.

-Cortisol also switches off certain functions that it doesn’t consider essential for fight or flight; after all, it needs the body on full Red-Alert, with all energy available to either fight or fly.
+Cortisol also switches off certain functions that it doesn’t consider essential - or energy zapping - for fight or flight mode; after all, it needs the body on full Red-Alert, with all energy available to either fight or fly.
 So it alters immune system responses by suppressing the digestive system - I mean, who needs digestion when there’s a tiger on your tail?
 It also communicates with regions of the brain that control mood, motivation and fear.

 It’s this long-term activation of the stress-response system - and the subsequent overexposure to cortisol and adrenalin - which disrupts almost all of the body's processes.
 Over time, that initial ‘wired’ feeling turns to brain fog and exhaustion – it’s too much for the body to maintain the energy to stay wired, but all this cortisol and adrenalin, twinned with exhaustion and a switched off digestive system, is now triggering a negative cascade on the whole system.